top of page

 Will HMRC accept alternative evidence?

-Yes, they will, but only as long as a number of other documents are held that allows the following questions to be answered:
+VAT can sometimes be reclaimed in the absence of a valid VAT invoice.
+However, a number of other documents are held that allows the following questions to be answered:

 • Has VAT been paid to a taxable person?